tbonza/food-sherpa-polymer/README.md

-# food-sherpa-polymer
+# Food Sherpa
-Dirty Dishes app for "Big Data for Social Good" Hackathon.
-Polymer annotated code.
+Created for "Big Data for Social Good" Hackathon.

 No edits should be made to index.html directly.
 That file should be generated using the vulcanize tool: